vda-lab/visualisation-tutorial/pages/vegalite/using-widgets-for-selection.md

   * e.g. `"electric": {"input": "checkbox"}`
 * `radio`: radio buttons
   * e.g. `"Origin": {"input": "radio", "options": ["Europe", "Japan", "USA"]}`

+The different types of widgets require different arguments, so check the documentation.

 {:.exercise}
 **Exercise** - Alter the last plot so that you use radio buttons for the origin, and a slider for number of cylinders.